UKRI CDT in Artificial Intelligence, Machine Learning and Advanced Computing

 The CDT is built upon longstanding research and training collaborations between the universities of Aberystwyth, Bangor, Bristol, Cardiff and Swansea.
 In addition, Supercomputing Wales and the University Computing Academies provide bespoke support via Research Software Engineers and access to HPC facilities in a coordinated fashion.
 Meet the Staff

-Fully funded PhD positions are available for students with a strong interest and aptitude in computational science and in one of our research themes.
+Fully-funded PhD positions are available for students with a strong interest and aptitude in computational science and in one of our research themes.
 Positions are funded for 4 years, including the placements with the external partners.
-The CDT will recruit 5 cohorts, with a minimum of 11 PhD students per cohort.
-The first cohort will start in October 2019.

 The programme consists of a substantial training component in the first year, including cohort-based training in AI and computational methods, to establish a common base.
 Engagement with our external partners is embedded throughout and includes short-term placements in Year 1 and 2 and a 6-month placement in Year 3/4.
 Transferable skills training is delivered via residential meetings, at our annual CDT conference, and in cooperation with the Alan Turing Institute.
 More details can be found on the Training page.